Kalki2706/JavaScript/README.md

 *Notes :-
 1) Setting Up Code Editor :- VS Code
-2) Install Theme if you want from extension of VS Code - The used in Course is "Monokai Pro" 3)File Icon Change - Set to Seti
+2) Install Theme if you want from extension of VS Code - The used in Course is "Monokai Pro"
+3) File Icon Change - Set to Seti

 Day 2 => Learnt history about JS